sjmercene/osTicket-Help-Desk-Lab/README.md

 IIS could not process `.php` files.

 **Cause:**
 PHP was not mapped to IIS, so `.php` files were treated as unsupported content.
+I identified this based on the HTTP 404.3 error shown in the browser, which i looked into some forums online which indicates that the server does not have a handler configured for the requested file type.

 <img src="https://github.com/sjmercene/osTicket-Help-Desk-Lab/blob/osTicket-Help-Desk-Lab-Images/Troubleshooting/Error%201.JPG" width="700">